-Ghorepani Poon hill was more popular as Ghorepani Ghandruk circuit trekking.
-It is famous as the Ghorepani Poon Hill trek or Poon hill trek now.
+Ghorepani Poon Hill was more popular than Ghorepani Ghandruk circuit trekking.
 There is a hill station called Poon hill from where you can see unblocking sunrise and amazing Mountain views.
-It was named after a tower made for the memory of Tek Bahadur Poon and named Poon hill.
+It was named after a tower made in memory of Tek Bahadur Poon and named Poon hill.

-This trek can be done from a 2-5 days itinerary starting from Nayapul.
-2 days trek drives direct to Ulleri and treks to Ghorepani on the first day.
-You will enjoy the view from Poon hill and trek back to Ulleri or Hile from where you can drive back to Pokhara.
-This trekking itinerary is a rush one so, if you can walk fast and don’t have enough time, you can use this itinerary.
+This trek can be done from a 2-5 day itinerary starting from Nayapul.
+2 days of the tour drive direct to Ulleri and treks to Ghorepani on the first day.
+You will enjoy the view from Poon Hill and trek back to Ulleri or Hile, from where you can drive back to Pokhara.
+This trekking itinerary is a rush one, so if you can walk fast and don't have enough time, you can use this itinerary.

-3 - days Ghorepani Poon hill trek will be slightly less rushed than doing it in 2 days.
+3 - days of the Ghorepani Poon Hill trek will be slightly less rushed than doing it in 2 days.
 You can follow the regular itinerary until Ghorepani takes two days.
 You will drive to Nayapul from Pokhara and trek to Tikhedhunga or Ulleri on the first day.
-After that, you will trek to Ghorepani on the next day and enjoy the view on the following morning from Poon hill and trek back to Nayapul then drive to Pokhara.
+After that, you will trek to Ghorepani the next day and enjoy the view on the following morning from Poon hill and trek back to Nayapul, then drive to Pokhara.
 The last day trek will be a long descent, which can cause knee pain.
 Four days trek itinerary will be the best if you are worried about knee pain from a long downhill.

-There are two different itineraries of 4 days Ghorepani Poon hill trek itinerary.
-Either you can make a circuit via Ghandruk or return the same way If you would like to make a circuit trek with four days trek itinerary, it can be a tiring day with a hike to Poon hill and a long day trek to Ghandruk.
+There are two different itineraries of 4 days Ghorepani Poon Hill trek itinerary.
+Either you can make a circuit via Ghandruk or return the same way.
+If you would like to make a circuit trek with a four-day trek itinerary, it can be tiring with a hike to Poon Hill and a long walk to Ghandruk.
 So, five days Ghorepani Ghandruk circuit trek is more comfortable and relaxed.
-It is a regular trek itinerary that is followed by most trekkers.
+It is a regular trek itinerary that most trekkers follow.

 Everest View Trek for the Quickest Everest Look

 The Everest view trek is also known as the Everest panorama trek.
 It is the shortest available trek in the Everest region.
 It is a week or eight days trek from Kathmandu to Kathmandu.
-If you do have not enough time to trek to the base camp or are scared of altitude sickness, the Everest view trek is a perfect trek to see the world’s highest mountain and explore the region.
+If you do not have enough time to trek to the base camp or are scared of altitude sickness, the Everest view trek is perfect for seeing the world's highest mountain and exploring the region.

-Everest view trek starts with a flight to Lukla and leads through the main trail to the Everest base camp.
+The Everest view trek starts with a flight to Lukla and leads through the main trail to the Everest base camp.
 You will trek to Phakding after you land at Lukla airport on the first day.
-After that, you will hike until Tengboche passing Namche Bazaar then back to Lukla and fly out to Kathmandu.
+After that, you will hike until Tengboche passes Namche Bazaar, then back to Lukla and fly out to Kathmandu.

 You will see massive snow-capped mountains such as Kusum Kangaroo, Thamserku, and Amadablam.
-Lhotse, Nuptse, and other beautiful mountains including Everest on this trek.
-Not only the mountains, wildlife, vegetation, rivers, waterfalls and many more natural beauties can be seen on this trek.
-You even can do this trek during winter not only in autumn and spring.
+On this trek, Lhotse, Nuptse, and other beautiful mountains, including Everest.
+Not only the mountains, wildlife, vegetation, rivers, waterfalls, and many more natural beauties can be seen on this trek.
+You even can do this trek during winter, not only in autumn and spring.
 But summer is not recommended.

 Mardi Himal Trek for the Best Short Experience

 A new and beautiful trekking trail in the Annapurna region is the Mardi Himal trek.
-It is a short trek but, the highest elevation of this trek is over 4000m above sea level.
-Mardi Himal trek can finish in 5-7 days from Pokhara to Pokhara.
-This trek offers one of the best views of Annapurna massif, a beautiful valley, long-ranged edge and much more natural beauties.
+It is a short trek, but the highest elevation of this trek is over 4000m above sea level.
+The Mardi Himal trek can finish from Pokhara to Pokhara in 5-7 days.
+This trek offers one of the best views of Annapurna massif, a beautiful valley, a long-ranged edge, and many more natural beauties.

 Driving from Pokhara to Kande, the trek begins and goes to Deurali on the first day.
-After that, you will trek through a dense forest of rhododendron, pine, oak and other big trees for around 4 hours to forest camp.
-Then you will ascend to low camp passing rest camp and trek to Badal Danda and high camp.
-After spending a night at the high camp, you will trek towards the Mardi Himal base camp via the upper viewpoint.
+After that, you will trek through a dense forest of rhododendron, pine, oak, and other big trees for around 4 hours to forest camp.
+Then you will ascend to low camp, pass rest camp, and trek to Badal Danda and high camp.
+After a night at the high camp, you will trek towards the Mardi Himal base camp via the upper viewpoint.
 Badal Danda and upper-viewpoint are the places that offer amazing views.